davida26/davida26.github.io/_posts/2015-11-16-installing-composer.markdown

 ## More about Composer

 Of course there is much more you can do with composer.
-I highly encourage you to read their documemtation.
+I highly encourage you to read the [Composer docs] (https://getcomposer.org/).
 It is pretty robust and provides everything you need to extend your composer knowledge.